HelikarLab/ode-app/README.md

 ## To start the application (production)

-> This simulation functionality currently does not work in the docker container.
+> The simulation functionality currently does not work in the docker container.

 This application makes use of docker and docker compose, so first install them.
 Learn more about this [here](https://www.docker.com/get-started).